Web Player API

 // Seek to a specific frame

-const wasPlaying = app.isPlaying();
+const wasPlaying = player.isPlaying();

 if (wasPlaying) {